BrunoKaiser/IDIV/programms/html_Tree/readme_html_Tree.txt

 This html-file converts trees written with tabulators in trees as a Lua table.
 The input and output is in text areas.

+13. tree_html_details_summary.lua

+This script produces an output html with details and summary tags to build a tree.